pisoc/pisoc-site-source/hugo/content/random/2019/the-gentoo-drinking-game.md

 ### Continue playing until...

 - Gentoo has been installed
-- You far too inebriated to continue
+- You are far too inebriated to continue
 - The pub wifi proves too slow to download the Stage 3 tarball and everyone gets bored of waiting

 ![Tom shrugging](/img/2019/gdg-shrug.jpg "*shrug*")